MyLittleCrab/usb_eject/usecases/ugreen.md

 # UGREEN USB Wi-Fi Dongle (AC650 and similar models based on Realtek 802.11ac) Use Case

-This document describes a common use case for the `usb_eject` utility when dealing with a UGREEN USB Wi-Fi dongle (featuring a Realtek 802.11ac chip) on macOS.
+This document describes a common use case for the `Eject2Net` utility when dealing with a UGREEN USB Wi-Fi dongle (featuring a Realtek 802.11ac chip) on macOS.

 ## Problem